-Charles H. Hammond, Dean of Students, Manhattan Campus.
+Charles H. Hammond, Vice President for Church Relations and Dean of the Chapel.
 Ph.D. in Pastoral Leadership, Trinity College of the Bible and Trinity Theological Seminary, Newburgh, IN; M.P.S.
 Alliance Theological Seminary.
 B.S., New York University; 2005.